-Sir Antony Gormley is one of the world’s most celebrated artists working today.
-Gormley’s sculpture LOOK II will be installed on West Hoe Pier, Plymouth, on the site where Sir Francis Chichester landed in 1967 as the first and fastest person to sail single-handed around the world by the clipper route in the Gipsy Moth.
+Antony Gormley is one of the world’s most celebrated artists working today.
+His sculpture LOOK II will be installed on West Hoe Pier, Plymouth, on the site where Sir Francis Chichester landed in 1967 as the first and fastest person to sail single-handed around the world by the clipper route in the Gipsy Moth.

 LOOK II is a body form made from 22 blocks stacked like a house of cards but substantial like the stones of Stonehenge.
 This work evokes the yearning to travel across the horizon to a 'New World' in order to establish a new life in another place.

 The work is strong but open, vulnerable but alert.
 A singular body that stands for the collective body and the shared, built world.
-It is the artists’ intention to transmit our old-world admiration for the skyscrapers of New York while linking them to our megalithic past.
+It is the artist's intention to transmit our old-world admiration for the skyscrapers of New York while linking them to our megalithic past.

-By placing an artwork outside of the gallery space for the opening exhibition ‘Making It’, LOOK II will provide an additional offer to wider audiences in the city, with a striking and thought-provoking sculpture in the public realm by an artist of international significance, creating immense civic pride, inspiration and wonder.
+By placing an artwork outside of the gallery space for our opening exhibition ‘Making It’, LOOK II will provide an additional offer to wider audiences in the city, with a striking and thought-provoking sculpture in the public realm by an artist of international significance, creating immense civic pride, inspiration and wonder.

-Image: Courtesy of the artist
+Images: Courtesy of the artist